Urban Doctoral Fellowship

 Click here for information about former urban doctoral fellows.

-The application deadline for the spring 2014 doctoral fellowship is January 6th.
-Fellows will be announced by February 1st.
+The application deadline for the spring 2014 doctoral fellowship has passed.
+The fellowship will be offered again next spring.

 Applicants for the fellowship should email the following materials to Dan O’Brien, BARI’s Director of Research, at BARI@radcliffe.harvard.edu.